-Visit a Waldorf school and watch the students at play.
+Visit our school and watch the students at play.
 You’ll see children who delight in being allowed to live in the moment, who are free to explore nature and to go where their wide-eyed sense of wonder and imagination takes them.
-In our frenetic world, where pushing children to “hurry up or fall behind” has become the norm, Waldorf Education takes the point of view that childhood is something to be savoured.
-By being free to develop according to their own natural rhythms, Waldorf-educated children enjoy full and rich childhoods, gaining the experiences they need to become healthy, self-actualized individuals.
+In our frenetic world, where pushing children to “hurry up or fall behind” has become the normal.
+Lighthouse Education takes the point of view that childhood is something to be savored by being free to develop according to their own natural rhythms, Our students enjoy full and rich childhoods, gaining the experiences they need to become healthy, self-actualised individuals.

-You won’t find young children hovering around a computer in a Waldorf school classroom or missing a walk in the woods or a trip to the farm in order to sit and cram for a standardized test.
-In Waldorf Education, learning is an experiential activity.
+You won’t find young children hovering around a computer in school classrooms or missing a walk in the woods or a trip to the farm in order to sit and cram for a standardised test.
+In education, learning is an experiential activity.
 It’s not a matter of doing without certain experiences, it’s a matter of introducing children to each experience at the right time in their development.
-When it’s time to teach the merits, uses, and hows of technology, Waldorf school teachers do so.
+When it’s time to teach the merits, uses, and hows of technology, teachers do so.
 And the knowledge, self-awareness, and problem-solving skills children develop through years of hands-on inquiry are of far greater value to them as learners and as human beings than anything they could have picked up by sitting at a screen.

-From discovering the alphabet in the first grade to discovering anatomy, algebra, and U.S. history in the eighth grade, and all the way up through their high school studies, Waldorf students take part in the learning process by creating their own textbooks—beautifully-drawn journals containing stories, essays, poems, maps, illustrations, lab descriptions, and math equations.
-Rather than relying on pre-digested material presented to them in conventional textbooks, the act of creating their “main lesson” books allows children to absorb the lessons their teachers bring them and to make learning their own.
+From discovering the alphabet in the first grade to exploring anatomy, algebra, and history in the 8th grade, and all the way up through their high school studies, students take part in the learning process by creating hand drawn journals containing stories, essays, poems, maps, illustrations, lab descriptions, and math equations.
+Balancing material presented to them in conventional textbooks, the act of creating their “main lesson” books allows children to absorb the lessons their teachers bring them and to make learning their own.

-Waldorf educators strive to bring out what lives in each student but are careful not to over-emphasize one trait or skill over another.
-All students study math and science and learn foreign languages; they all play an instrument and sing in the chorus; they all learn handwork and take movement classes and perform in the class play.
-The goal of Waldorf Education is to expose children to a wide range of experiences and to develop within them many interests and capabilities.
-This, in turn, leads to well-balanced young people with high levels of confidence in their ability to apply skills developed in one area to another and the knowledge that they can master anything.
+Lighthouse staff strive to bring out what lives in each student, but are careful not to over-emphasise one trait or skill over another.
+All students study math and science and learn foreign languages; with option to play an instrument and sing in the chorus, learn handwork and take movement classes and perform in the class play.
+The goal in education is to expose children to a wide range of experiences and to develop within them many interests and capabilities.
+This, in turn, leads to well-balanced young people with high levels of confidence in their ability to apply skills developed in one area to another, and the knowledge that they can master anything.

-At a Waldorf school Phuket, education is not measured by competition and test scores but is viewed as a life-long journey.
-And an educational approach that appropriately responds to a child’s natural interest in the world cannot help but result in an intrinsic desire to find out more.
+At Lighthouse Phuket, education is not measured by competition and test scores, but is viewed as a life-long journey.
+An educational approach that appropriately responds to a child’s natural interest in the world cannot help but results in an intrinsic desire to find out more.

-Waldorf schools are sometimes erroneously seen as “art schools” because of the depth of the fine, practical, and performing arts curriculum you’ll find here, woven in an interdisciplinary fashion among all the subjects.
-Interestingly, however, it’s actually the sciences that become a career choice for many Waldorf school alumni—an interest developed through years of exploration, invention, and discovery.
+Lighthouse which is similar to a Waldorf school can sometimes seen as “art schools” because of the depth of the fine, practical, and performing arts curriculum you’ll find here, woven in an interdisciplinary fashion among all the subjects.

-While Waldorf Education places children at the heart of its pedagogy, Waldorf schools depend on the teacher as a fulcrum for the educational process.
-The individual who chooses to teach in a Waldorf school brings his or her full self to the development of others, providing mentoring, development, and affection that sustain the students for life.
+Lighthouse schools depend on the teacher as a fulcrum for the educational process.
+The individual who chooses to teach at Lighthouse Phuket brings his or her full self to the development of others, providing mentoring, development, and affection that sustain the students for life.